Onyx-Protocol/Onyx/Readme.md

 - Commandline tool to create projects
 - Commandline tool to add members to projects
 - `/provision` should automatically migrate and deploy given a specific git ref, defaulting to `main`.

+## Dependencies

+To add or update a Go dependency, do the following:

+Copy the code from `$GOPATH/src/x` to `$CHAIN/vendor/x`.
+For example, to vendor the package `github.com/kr/pretty`, run

+	$ mkdir -p $CHAIN/vendor/github.com/kr
+	$ rm -r $CHAIN/vendor/github.com/kr/pretty
+	$ cp -r $GOPATH/src/github.com/kr/pretty $CHAIN/vendor/github.com/kr/pretty
+	$ rm -rf $CHAIN/vendor/github.com/kr/pretty/.git

+(Note: don't put a trailing slash (`/`) on these paths.
+It can change the behavior of cp and put the files in the wrong place.)

+In your commit message, include the commit hash of the upstream repo for the dependency.
+(You can find this with `git rev-parse HEAD` in the upstream repo.)
+Also, make sure the upstream working tree is clean.
+(Check with `git status`.)